GluuFederation/docs-clustermgr-prod/beta/source/index.md

 Cluster Manager utilizes the following components:

-1. **Gluu Server:** Free open source software package for identity and access management.
+1. **Gluu Server:** free open source software package for identity and access management

-1. **Redis-Server:** A value key-store known for it's high performance.
-Installed outside the chroot on all servers.
-The configuration file is located on the servers with Gluu at `/etc/redis/redis.conf` or `/etc/redis.conf`.
+1. **Redis-Server:** a value key-store known for it's high performance, installed outside the chroot on all servers.
+The configuration file is located on the servers with Gluu at `/etc/redis/redis.conf` or `/etc/redis.conf`

-1. **Stunnel:** Used to protect communications between oxAuth and Redis and Twemproxy caching services.
-Configuration file located at `/etc/stunnel/stunnel.conf` on **all** servers.
-Runs on port 8888 of the NGINX/Proxy server and 7777 on the Gluu servers. **For security Redis runs on localhost.** Stunnel faciliates SSL communication over the Internet for Redis which doesn't come default with encrypted traffic.
+1. **Stunnel:** used to protect communications between oxAuth and Redis and Twemproxy caching services.
+The configuration file is located at `/etc/stunnel/stunnel.conf` on **all** servers.
+It runs on port 8888 of the NGINX/Proxy server and 7777 on the Gluu servers. **For security Redis runs on localhost.** Stunnel faciliates SSL communication over the Internet for Redis, which doesn't come default with encrypted traffic

-1. **Twemproxy:** Used for cache failover, round-robin proxying and caching performance with Redis.
+1. **Twemproxy:** used for cache failover, round-robin proxying and caching performance with Redis.
 The configuration file for this program can be found on the proxy server in `/etc/nutcracker/nutcracker.yml`.
-Runs locally on port 2222 of the NGINX/Proxy server.
+It runs locally on port 2222 of the NGINX/Proxy server.
 Twemproxy enables high availability by automatically detecting Redis server failure and redirecting traffic to other working instances.
 Twemproxy will **not** reintroduce failed servers.
-Restarting twemproxy can be performed manually, or a script can be written to automate the task of resetting the "down" flag of the failed server.
+Restarting Twemproxy can be performed manually, or a script can be written to automate the task of resetting the "down" flag of the failed server

-1. **NGINX:** Used to proxy communication between Gluu instances.
+1. **NGINX:** used to proxy communication between Gluu instances.
 The configuration file is located on the load balancing server (if installed) at `/etc/nginx/nginx.conf`.
-Can be set to round-robin for load balancing across servers by changing the nginx.conf to use `backend` instead of `backend_id`. **Note:** this breaks SCIM functionality if one of the servers goes down and redundancy isn't built into the logic of your SCIM client.
+It can be set to round-robin for load balancing across servers by changing `nginx.conf` to use `backend` instead of `backend_id`. **Note:** This breaks SCIM functionality if one of the servers goes down and redundancy isn't built into the logic of your SCIM client

 ## Get Started
 - [Install Cluster Manager](./installation/index.md)